An Empowered System

 "Our approach is consultative and collegiate, securing shared commitment.
 When required, we drive action forward directly.
 Those with leadership responsibilities reinforce a culture where staff and learners feel able to exercise initiative and take lead roles within and beyond the classroom."
 Quality Indicator 9.3 How Good is Our School 3, HMIE, 2007

 While much progress has been made towards an empowered system, we can achieve still more through collaboration.
-The following draft guidance can be used by all partners in the system to reflect on their role in achieving an empowered system.
-It reflects eight key contributors in an empowered system, however it is acknowledged that there are overlaps between these eight sections and that many in the system will be contributing in more than one way at any one time.
+Responding to the 2018 joint agreement, the following guidance has been developed collaboratively and can be used by all partners to reflect on their role in supporting an empowered system.
+It reflects eight key contributors in an empowered system, however it is acknowledged that there are overlaps between these partners and that many in the system will be contributing in more than one way at any one time.

 Creating an empowered system